osu-com-rit/Conflux-Loader/README.md

 ### HTML

-For HTML files, Conflux Loader loads an existing Shazam instances `js/shazam.js` file (using some magic to find this path at runtime), and feeds HTML information in a manner compliant with how Shazam would.
+For HTML files, Conflux Loader loads a copy of Shazam's `shazam.js` code injector (using some magic to find this path at runtime), and feeds HTML information in a manner compliant with how Shazam would.

 ## Acknowledgment and Attribution